tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

 ## Acknowledgements

 *All Done!
-You have successfully deployed your Autonomous Database instance and it should be ready for use in a few minutes.*
+You have successfully deployed your Autonomous AI Database instance and it should be ready for use in a few minutes.*

 - **Author** - Tejus S. & Kris Bhanushali
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer